| | | | Conceptual

 Did people make art?
 Did they make drawings and paintings?
 How do you think

+they did this?
 6. Teacher presents/explains cave paintings and other forms of early visual

 expression using natural pigments, and engages students in a discussion of